The world of light-duty trucks just got a whole lot more interesting with the Global Launch of the Hino 300 Series 817 4×4 truck.

 Prototypes of the Hino 300 Series 4×4 have been used in day-to-day operations with a number of customers across Australia with two customers taking part in long-term field testing: Cook Shire Council in Far North Queensland and Kennedy Drilling in remote Western Australia.

 Hino test engineers have studied the vehicles in these operations, and those learnings combined with the testing carried at its durability facilities in Japan produced a model purpose-built for Australian applications.

 “We have been testing prototypes of the 4×4 here for over three years, with real-world customers whose feedback has enabled us to refine the specification of a truck built specifically for the Australian market,” Daniel said.

-“The 300 Series 4×4 is a specialised vehicle and this sort of approach has genuinely benefitted what we can now offer our customers.”
+“The 300 Series 4×4 is a specialized vehicle and this sort of approach has genuinely benefitted what we can now offer our customers.”

 We will have a full drive review early next year so stay tuned.